 Apart from the Astromony Lecture Series, visitors and students may come to Weitkamp Observatory throughout the semester to observe the night sky.
 Check back continuously for dates, times and weather related cancellations.
 Please contact the department at 614-823-1316 for more details.

 The Department of Physics is home to a newly renovated machine shop.
-The shop, which was completed in fall 2012, includes a vertical mill, lathe, bandsaw, sheet metal brake, drill press, and significant hand tools and measurement tools.
+The shop includes a vertical mill, lathe, bandsaw, sheet metal brake, drill press, and significant hand tools and measurement tools.
 Students may be trained in the use of the shop for use in coursework or in research projects.